ukhsa-collaboration/pygom/README.rst

     numpy
     scipy
     sympy
+    git to be installed on conda using command 'conda install git'

 and they should be installed if not already available.
 Alternatively, the easier way to use a minimal (and isolated) setup is to use `conda <https://conda.io/docs/>`_ and